 The age-old debate on foods that control diabetes still continues, but with healthier choices and increasing awareness about the need to manage the diet of a diabetic patient, people are adopting natural ways.
-While you can’t always find all the suggested items to arrange a diabetic friendly meal, making simple changes in your existing cooking techniques will surely do the trick.
-Home Made food is best.
+For this, you need to know healthy cooking techniques for diabetics.

 1. Canola Oil: Canola oil is a plant based oil delivered from the rapeseed plant and is full of Omega 3 fatty acids also found in walnuts.
 It is also rich in healthy mono-unsaturated fatty acids found in avocados and olives.
 Studies have recommended canola oil for lowering blood sugar levels in type 2 diabetics.